McLargo/the-real-mle-challenge/SOLUTIONS.md

 This module is responsible for preprocessing the data.
 It contains the code to read raw data, preprocess and save it in a format that can be used by the model.

-I've created few interfaces and implementation to split the code into different parts, so it can be reused in the future.
+I've created few interfaces and at least one implementation, to split the code into different parts.
+This way, it can be reused in the future and add more implementation without major changes in the code.
 The classes are:

 - `DataLoader`: to read the data from the source.
 It can be used to read the data from different sources.
 Current implementation: `CSVDataLoader`.